capta1nseal/ray-tracer/README.md

 ## project state

-The backbone of a ray tracer has been built and is ready for proper bounce lighting.
+Currently, the project is a fully-implemented raytracer, fully inside the terminal.
-By default, a basic scene with a sphere above some planar shapes is drawn with phong shading and path-traced shadows.
+By default, a basic scene is rendered and displayed to the terminal.
-The output is currently outputted to the terminal as ASCII, with compensation for the difference between character width and height.
+Each character is treated as 1 pixel, and 3x8-bit colour is used and assumed to be supported.
-Even in the terminal, it has some decent dynamic range through a float-ASCII brightness lookup.
+There is basic compensation for the difference between character width and height.

 ### technical details